 Reeves’ Muntjac Muntiacus reeves (heard)

-18 species, 12 of them new for me (marked with an F), and a good chance several of the others will be split one day.
+18 species, 12 of them new for me (marked with an F), and a good chance several of the others will be split one day (and many indeed have been as of late 2020).